Spatiotemporal spectral transfers in fluid dynamics: Conclusion

 Unlike the temporal fluxes, the spatial energy and enstrophy fluxes are minimally affected by changing the forcing frequency, except for a decrease in the magnitude of the flux for high forcing frequency.
 At the highest forcing frequency, the decrease in flux magnitude is due to the decrease of the total energy and enstrophy injected into the system.

-The main practical result of the numerical investigation is that the temporal and spatio-temporal spectral transfers and fluxes for finite time series are quite robust to limitations typical of realistic data.
+The main practical result of the numerical investigation is that the temporal and spatiotemporal spectral transfers and fluxes for finite time series are quite robust to limitations typical of realistic data.
 Changes to window size, sampling rate, and detrending method usually have little effect on the temporal spectral transfers or fluxes except at marginal frequencies.
 For short duration time series, temporal spectral fluxes tend to be accurate even when the lowest frequencies in the system are not resolved by the data.
 When the highest frequencies are not resolved, there is aliasing into the highest resolved frequencies, but the temporal spectral fluxes at the remaining lower frequencies remain accurate.

 We found that one must be particularly careful in the special case where the forcing frequency is close to -- either above or below -- the highest resolved frequency.
 In this case, the temporal spectral fluxes become particularly untrustworthy at nearby frequencies.
 The worst effect, fluxes having the wrong sign, was seen when the forcing frequency was slightly too high to be resolved and the dissipation range was also not fully resolved.
-In this situation, one should be skeptical of the highest resolved frequencies in any case.
+One should be skeptical of the highest resolved frequencies in any case due to the Heisenberg-Gabor uncertainty principle.

 Our investigation also showed that when the forcing frequency is too low to be resolved, a linear detrending operation may increase the accuracy of the temporal spectral transfers at low frequencies.
 This effectively tells us that detrending temporal transfers can be an effective method of dealing with nonstationarity in time series.
 The accuracy was improved for all of the temporal spectral transfers except for the transfer due to nonlinear advection.
-The accuracy of the nonlinear transfer was possibly worsened by detrending.
+The accuracy of the nonlinear transfer was worsened by detrending.
 For this reason, it would be reasonable to diagnose temporal spectral transfers both with and without detrending.
-Future theoretical work is needed to explain why the nonlinear transfers could be made less accurate by detrending.